D00253579/ServerSideDevelopment_CA3/README.md

 ```

 ## References <br>
+For this project, we utilised seeding to provide default data in the database so that we could test constantly thorughout development.
+I used Johan van den Broek's(2024) seeding article to learn how to create seeders that can be run after migrating the tables.
+As we had a date field in our studios table I had to use Carbon to create a date in the seeder.
+I used Chris Sev's(2021) article on how to use Carbon properly.
+As we were creating our authentication for admin and for users I found a informative tutorial on youtube by Career Development Lab(2022) on how to create proper authentication using middleware to design our tasks for both admin and user.
+To make the authentication easier I read Laravel's(No date) documentation on the default attribute and assigned a 0 to users whenever they register so that the middleware can make the distinction between user and admin.
+I also read up on Stackoverflow(2023) on how to delete a studio while avoiding a foreign key constraint.
+I also found out about the date input type as well.
 ```
 Johan van den Broek.
 (2024) Seeding After Migrating in Laravel: Two Methods Compared [online].
 Available at: https://laracoding.com/seeding-after-migrating-in-laravel/ [accessed 14 April 2024].